Table of Contents

 History taking is helpful in identifying the etiology of seizures or epilepsy in children.
 The history should include questions about the description of the nature of seizures, timing during the day or at night, any medications or herbals that the child might be on, whether the child is feverish or not and whether the child is having acute illness that may provoke the seizure, e.g. acute gastroenteritis, head injury or pneumonia.

-This is where there is a defect in ion channels or receptors responsible for many of genetic seizure disorders in children.
+This is where there is a defect in ion channels or receptors responsible for many genetic seizure disorders in children.
 The imaging studies will not show any abnormality.
-Dervat syndrome and juvenile myoclonic epilepsy are examples of genetic epilepsy disorders.
+Dravet syndrome and juvenile myoclonic epilepsy are examples of genetic epilepsy disorders.

 Dysplasias and malformations can also cause seizures.
 Sturge-Weber syndrome is an example of the common neurodevelopmental causes of seizures with facial angiomata.
 Structural abnormalities are common in neuroimaging, as well as other body systems.
 Cognitive disability and developmental delay are also present.